mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 When working and building the documentation locally in a development environment, writers can review build warnings and errors in the `/build/warnings.log` file.
 Build warnings and errors can include (but aren't limited to):

-- broken links
+- Broken links
-- documentation pages missing from the LHS unintentionally
+- Documentation pages missing from the LHS unintentionally
-- syntax and formatting issues
+- Syntax and formatting issues

 As part of monthly documentation release cycles, technical writers review and take action on build warnings and errors reported.

 To silence warnings for RST documentation pages that are missing from the LHS unintentionally, add `:orphan:` at the top of the file (above any anchor identifier, title, or code comment present in the file).
 The next time the product documentation is built, that warning is silenced.
 (A documentation page can contain both `:nosearch:` and `:orphan:`, and these two directives can be listed in either order).